KxSystems/docs/docs/about/sg/index.md

 >
 > “If you get bitten, bandage on your arm, straight to hospital.
 >
 > “Without treatment you’re likely to die.
 With treatment you probably won’t die.”

+— _The Guardian_ 2020.09.01

 ## Summary